scitran/client/Data-organization.md

-## Data Containers
+## Data Containers (version 4.4.5 and later)
 The Flywheel database hierarchy matches a neuroimaging project.
 The top level is the user's group;  group contains multiple Projects; each project contains multiple Sessions; each session contains multiple Acquisitions; each acquisition contains multiple Files.

-As of version 4.4.5 the SDK containers are **objects**.
-Each object

-1. includes metadata about a Flywheel object, and
+The SDK containers are **objects**.
+Each object includes metadata about a Flywheel object, and has methods that perform useful functions.
-2. executes methods based on the container metadata.

 For example, you can

 * Display the container's metadata
-* Retrieve specific content
+* Update metadata
-* Download or upload files from the container
+* Download or upload content from within the container (e.g., Files, Sessions, Acquisitions)

-There are many SDK Object methods, and we provide a list of [object methods here](object-methods).
-As a simple example, here is a way to find the files attached to a project.
+There are many [SDK Object methods](object-methods).
+This simple illustration uses a Project to find the files.
 ```
 project = st.lookup('adni/ADNI: T1');
 adniProjectFiles = project.files;